 For years after I was diagnosed, I hardly talked about my condition.
 I was a bit ashamed, a bit confused, a bit lost.
 But the sooner you tell people – family, friends and colleagues – the sooner they can help and form a valuable support network.
-At times, I force myself to step back, not participate in social activities and rest my mind and body - because my body demands it.
-People you interact with need to know why you are doing this (you can also share on social media, by joining the current Versus Arthritis campaign called #painnofilter).
+At times, I force myself to step back, not participate in social activities and rest instead - because my body demands it.
+People you interact with need to know why you are doing this.

 3. Eating well is a must